bobbylight/climatediff/README.md

     curl -sS https://getcomposer.org/installer | php
     php composer.phar install

 The development version of the application lives in `src/`.
+Running `gulp watch` will set up watches and `livereload` for real-time development and debugging.

 You can build the production version of it into `dist/` by running `gulp`.